-The ‘90s saw a spike in the usage of feel-good club drugs like ecstasy, as well as hard, highly addictive drugs like meth and heroine.
-The new millennium brought further changes, including widespread increase in marijuana usage as the drug began to be legalized, along with a growing opioid crisis related to notable spikes in youth not only receiving prescriptions for legal drugs, but sharing them with their friends.
+The ‘90s saw a spike in the usage of feel-good club drugs like ecstasy, as well as hard, highly addictive drugs like meth and heroin.
+The new millennium brought further changes, including a widespread increase in marijuana usage as the drug began to be legalized, along with a growing opioid crisis related to notable spikes in youth not only receiving prescriptions for legal drugs but sharing them with their friends.

-One thing the D.A.R.E. program did accomplish was serving to raise public awareness about the increasing use and abuse of drugs and alcohol among teens.
+One thing the D.A.R.E. program did accomplish was serving to raise public awareness about the increasing amounts of teen drug use and abuse.
 Although it would take decades for public and private institutions and individuals to accomplish significant action, we have by now reached the point where options like facilities offering targeted programs for detox in Newport Beach, and all over the U.S., have become relatively accessible.

-Although drug and alcohol use among teens is on the decline overall, there are still troubling trends to watch out for, such as the increased use of e-cigarettes even as fewer teens are using traditional tobacco products.
-With continuing focus on research, communication, education, and funding for anti-drug and rehabilitation programs and legislation, parents and professionals can track trends and see increasingly positive change where teen drug use is concerned.
+Although teen drug use and alcohol misuse is on the decline overall, there are still troubling trends to watch out for, such as the increased use of e-cigarettes even as fewer teens are using traditional tobacco products.
+With a continuing focus on research, communication, education, and funding for anti-drug and rehabilitation programs and legislation, parents and professionals can track trends and see an increasingly positive change where teen drug use is concerned.